CIA activities in Laos: 1960

-Laos 1961
+1961

 In January 1961, John F. Kennedy became president while at the same time the CIA paramilitary forces were deeply involved in making arrangements for the Bay of Pigs in Cuba which was to occur three months later.
 Thus, the CIA was unable to adequately supply air support for the Air Force Project code-named Mill Pond.
 The crews were to fly unmarked B-26 bombers on interdiction missions over Laos.
 The end result was that the Air Force provided crews, disguised as civilians, for the operation.
 Either the Air Force itself or the CIA created a phony corporation in Thailand as the ostensible employer of these airmen.
 The episode marked the first direct commitment of U.S. military forces to the Laotian war.
-This was due to the resources they thought they'd have available not being available as they were being used to deal with the Cuban missile exile.
+This was due to the resources they thought they would have available not being available as they were being used to deal with the Cuban missile exile.

 With authorization to arm and train 1,000 Hmong as a test of the concept, Lair again visited Vang Pao and arranged for an arms drop at Pa Dong, a mountaintop base south of the PDJ.
 In January 1961, Air America delivered weapons to the first 300 trainees.